USNavalResearchLaboratory/turboWAVE/docs/ref-tools.rst

 .. py:function:: new phase space diagnostic [<name>] [for <module_name>] { <directives> }

 	Diagnostic to write out up to 3D phase space projections.
 Setting a dimension to 1 produces a lower dimensional projection.
 The ``boosted frame gamma`` parameter can be used to put the data in the lab frame.
 It is important to note that if this is done, the frame write-out index still slices time in the boosted frame.
+On the other hand, explicit time axes are properly transformed.

 	:param str species_name: the name of the species to diagnose
 	:param block directives: The following directives are supported: